Skip to content

 Distress beacon EPIRB, PLB or AIS MOB: choosing, coding, maintaining — the installer's guide

-⚠️ To remember before buying
+⚠️ Important before buying

 In brief

-The essential in 30 seconds
+The essentials in 30 seconds

 • Three devices NOT to confuse: the PLB (personal beacon, 406 MHz satellite, registered to a person), the EPIRB (vessel beacon, 406 MHz satellite, registered to a boat), and the AIS MOB beacon (man overboard, local AIS only — no satellite).